 Rights statement: Creative Commons 4.0 (CC BY-NC-ND)

-As a test case of the Broken Books project, this digital surrogate brings together all 94 known leaves of the...
+As a test case of the Broken Books project, this digital surrogate brings nearly all of the 111 known leaves...

 Recently Added Items